MICA-MNI/micaopen/AmygdalaUMAP/function/README.md

 # Functional Analysis Workflow

-This repository contains scripts and instructions for registering 7T amygdala masks defined in qT1 space to functional space and performing multiple functional analyses.
+This repository contains scripts and instructions for registering 7T amygdala masks defined in native space quantitative T1 to functional space and performing multiple functional analyses.

 ## Prerequisites